 Hard shell rooftop tent

-Hardshell Roof top tents are usually a pop-up or clam shell type tents.
+Hardshell Roof top tents are usually pop-up or clam shell type tents.
 As the name implies, they have a hard shell – usually a clamshell hard & soft top design with fabric sides.
-These types of tents are excellent for 1-2 person camping with usually very quick setup times.
+These types of tents are excellent for 1-2-person camping with usually very quick setup times.
 Hardshell RTTs offer exceptionally good protection from the elements, quick setup times and simple setup.
 Some hard-shell tents even offer storage capability and utility space while on your roof.